The American University of Phnom Penh (AUPP)

 The students attending AUPP are impressive.
 They have a strong desire to improve Cambodia and to make a mark on its development.
 They are bright; they have a mission and they are drivers of change.
 They come from all over Cambodia, with an increasing number from other countries in the region.
 AUPP provides scholarships for students based on merit and financial need.

 In the summer of 2016, AUPP signed agreements for dual degrees with the University of Arizona and with Fort Hays State University.
-The University of Arizona dual programs are Business Administration, Law, and Civil Engineering.
+The University of Arizona dual programs are Business Administration and Law.
 The dual degrees with Fort Hays State are Tourism and Hospitality Management and Computer Science.

 The history of AUPP is short, the accomplishments are enduring.
 This sets AUPP on a trajectory of meeting its mission and being a model University to assist Cambodia in its human resources development.